A Poisson--Poincar\'e--Dulac for Poisson Connections: Introduction

 We then apply the normal form and the groupoid description to meromorphic Poisson modules and to Poisson triples tangent to $\fol_\sigma$, obtaining explicit local models and sharp resonance constraints.
 These applications dovetail with algebro-geometric aspects of Poisson modules, including Morita-theoretic features \cite{Cor20}, and with the geometry of projective Poisson varieties \cite{Pym18}.
 Throughout, the classical residue calculus for ordinary logarithmic connections, and its variants, serves as a guiding analogy and a source of useful invariants \cite{Ohtsuki82}.

 Section~\ref{sec:rank2-triples} treats the rank-two case in a concrete form tailored to the normal-form and monodromy questions addressed above.
 We fix conventions for the Poisson (Lichnerowicz) differential and recall the basic notions of Hamiltonian vector fields, Casimirs, and Poisson vector fields, together with the interpretation of the corresponding low-degree Poisson cohomology groups.
 We then adopt a working definition of a meromorphic Poisson module as a vector bundle equipped with a Poisson-direction connection with poles along a divisor, and we explain how, after choosing a local trivialization in rank two, the data become an $\mathfrak{sl}_2$-valued connection matrix whose Poisson-flatness is equivalent to an $\mathfrak{sl}_2$ Maurer--Cartan system, in line with the Lie-algebroid description of Poisson modules \cite{Polishchuk97,LGV13}.
-The section also presents an explicit projective family of examples in the diagonal quadratic component $L(1,1,1,1)$ on $\mathbb{P}^3$, producing Poisson triples and trace-free rank-two Poisson connections to which the Poisson Poincar\'e--Dulac normalization applies, thereby connecting the abstract normal-form theory to concrete projective Poisson geometries \cite{Pym18} and to Morita-theoretic features of Poisson modules \cite{Cor20}.
+The section also presents an explicit local affine model associated with the diagonal quadratic component $L(1,1,1,1)$ on $\mathbb{P}^3$, producing Poisson triples and trace-free rank-two Poisson connections to which the Poisson Poincar\'e--Dulac normalization applies, thereby connecting the abstract normal-form theory to concrete projective Poisson geometries \cite{Pym18} and to Morita-theoretic features of Poisson modules \cite{Cor20}.